hashicorp/terraform-website/content/source/docs/cloud/run/index.html.md

 When you initiate a run, Terraform Cloud locks the run to a particular configuration version and set of variable values.
 If you change variables or commit new code before the run finishes, it will only affect future runs, not runs that are already pending, planning, or awaiting apply.

+### Workspace Locks

+When a workspace is _locked,_ new runs can be queued (automatically or manually) but no new runs can begin until the workspace is unlocked.

+When a run is in progress, that run locks the workspace, as described above under "Ordering and Timing".

+A user or team can also deliberately lock a workspace, to perform maintenance or for any other reason.
+For more details, see [Locking Workspaces (Preventing Runs)](manage.html#locking-workspaces-preventing-runs-).

 ## Starting Runs

 Terraform Cloud has three main workflows for managing runs, and your chosen workflow determines when and how Terraform runs occur.
 For detailed information, see: